DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * H264FlickerAdaptiveQuantization `string` (values: DISABLED, ENABLED): Adjust quantization within each frame to reduce flicker or 'pop' on I-frames.

 ### H264FramerateControl
-* H264FramerateControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): Using the API, set FramerateControl to INITIALIZE_FROM_SOURCE if you want the service to use the framerate from the input.
-Using the console, do this by choosing INITIALIZE_FROM_SOURCE for Framerate.
+* H264FramerateControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): If you are using the console, use the Framerate setting to specify the framerate for this output.
+If you want to keep the same framerate as the input video, choose Follow source.
+If you want to do framerate conversion, choose a framerate from the dropdown list or choose Custom.
+The framerates shown in the dropdown list are decimal approximations of fractions.
+If you choose Custom, specify your framerate as a fraction.
+If you are creating your transcoding job specification as a JSON file without the console, use FramerateControl to specify which value the service uses for the framerate for this output.
+Choose INITIALIZE_FROM_SOURCE if you want the service to use the framerate from the input.
+Choose SPECIFIED if you want the service to use the framerate you specify in the settings FramerateNumerator and FramerateDenominator.

 ### H264FramerateConversionAlgorithm
 * H264FramerateConversionAlgorithm `string` (values: DUPLICATE_DROP, INTERPOLATE): When set to INTERPOLATE, produces smoother motion during framerate conversion.